RylandDeGregory/SpotifyExporter/README.md

 ### A note on the CosmosDB functions

 The PowerShell Azure Functions `WeeklyCosmosLibraryUpdate` and `WeeklyCosmosPlaylistUpdate` are configured to export Spotify user data to an [Azure CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) database utilizing the SQL (core) API.
 I have validated the efficacy of these functions in achieving their intended purpose, but I do not have them implemented in my Azure Subscription due to the cost of CosmosDB.
 Feel free to use them if you wish.
+If you don't, you can disable them from within the **Functions** blade of your Azure Function App.